Currently we test and support the following browsers:

 Please contact the Tennessee Board of Pharmacy, or access their website for additional information and requirements for the State of Tennessee.
 Information about reciprocating licenses can be found at the National Boards of Pharmacy website.

-For Oncology with a Pediatric Focus PGY2 Residents
+For Oncology - Pediatrics PGY2 Residents

-A background in biological sciences and basic human genetics is recommend, but not required.
+A background in biological sciences and basic human genetics is recommended, but not required.
 The resident, through the help of key preceptors, will be expected to become proficient in all relevant topics in genetics that will be necessary to practice in the field of clinical pharmacogenetics.